Chapter 8 : Suspect

 “No it didn’t,” he snapped, his eyes hot before he turned his glare away from me.
 We wandered into the massive park and walked along the lake till we found a park bench to sit on.
 I pulled my knees up to my chest and stared out at the pond only vaguely taking in my surroundings.
 The trees that were along the water’s edge reflected off the surface making one wonder where the water ended and the grass began.

-I couldn’t believe all of that happened because of some old relics.
-I knew they probably had some importance in the grand scheme of things but it was just disgusting to think that a person’s life was traded in for that.
+I couldn’t believe all of this happened because of some old relics.
+I knew they probably had some importance in the grand scheme of things, but it was just disgusting to think that a person’s life was traded in for that.

 “Are you alright?”
 He asked, breaking our silence.
 It had never been so quiet between us before.
-But, somehow it seemed okay now.
-When I looked into his face and saw the dark shadows underneath his eyes and the lines on his forehead more pronounced I understood the demons that were haunting him too.
+When I looked into his face and saw the dark shadows underneath his eyes and the lines on his forehead more pronounced, I understood the demons were haunting him too.
 The uphill struggle where there didn’t seem to be a foothold or a way to beat them.
 It will come, I knew it would.
-But when you were in the midst of it like he’s put himself, seeing anything but the ravaging beasts that were biting at your feet was almost impossible, especially for him.
-Sirius would only see those beasts, would only fight harder against them but in the end they’d consume him.
+But when you were in the midst of it like he’s put himself, seeing anything, but the ravaging beasts that were biting at your feet was almost impossible, especially for him.
+Sirius would only see those beasts, would fight harder against them, but in the end they’d consume him.

-I had always seen the after effects of war.
+I had always seen the aftereffects of war.
 Patients who had death clawing at them like animals because of a curse.
 It was easier to disassociate yourself from that though.
 To just focus on making things better rather than to imagine the event that got them there.
 That was our job.
 Seeing it happen in front of your eyes was different.
-When you hear the harrowing scream of a mother losing a child, her way of life, it was haunting and it was ripping through my soul leaving jagged marks in its wake.
+When you hear the harrowing scream of a mother losing a child, her way of life- I dont know, it was haunting and it ripped through my soul leaving jagged marks in its wake.

 I wouldn’t say that, though.
 It made it real then and I’m sure he had other things to worry about than a hysterical female.
 More demons to fight, more death to chase.
-I didn’t want to burden him.
+I wouldn't to burden him.